Whistle Past the Graveyard: Plot

 Boyd and the Crowes face problems in Mexico while transporting the truck.
 The Crowes complain about having to travel in the container without an air conditioner, forcing them to get a separate car for them.
 To complicate matters, they are stopped by Mexican police officers.
 The officers are aware of their intentions and Boyd is forced to bribe them to buy their silence.
 However, the officers confiscate their truck, unaware that they transporting the corpses and not the drugs.

 Raylan, Wendy and Jack meet with Michael and Kendal.
 Michael reveals that his son caught Jack skimming and Jack put him on a coma before running away, explaining why Michael is following him.
 Michael and Jack then fight until Raylan stops them, arresting both for their criminal activities.
 Wendy talks with Kendal about their real identities but Kendal does not intend to change their status.
 Worried about Kendal's future, Raylan decides to give him the money he intended to take to Florida.
-He then talks with Wendy about their part of the deal, but Wendy reveals that she doesn't know anything besides knowing they are on Mexico, upsetting Raylan.
+He then talks with Wendy about their part of the deal, but Wendy reveals that she doesn't know anything besides knowing they are in Mexico, upsetting Raylan.

 Boyd and the Crowes celebrate at a bar just as Daryl's (Michael Rapaport) contact arrives to help them smuggle the drugs.
 However, Jimmy (Jesse Luken) tells Boyd that he overheard a Spanish conversation, signaling that Daryl set everything up.
 Boyd and Jimmy then leave with the Crowes, not telling them their new discovery.
 Raylan visits Alison, telling her about the events of the day, stating that Wendy will honor her word and end her suspension.
 Despite this, Alison states she is breaking up with Raylan.